nextstrain/docs.nextstrain.org/src/index.rst

     Auspice displaying Mumps genomes from North America.

-Augur produces :doc:`data files </reference/formats/data-formats>` which are visualized by Auspice.
+Augur produces :doc:`dataset files </reference/formats/data-formats>` which are visualized by Auspice.
 These files are often referred to as "JSONs" colloquially because they use a generic data format called JSON.